geltz/prism/README.md

-prism is a lightweight audio engine and glitch texture generator with a pyqt6 interface.
+prism is a lightweight audio engine, waveform player and glitch texture generator with a pyqt6 interface.

 it takes audio samples, slices them into microscopic pieces, and rearranges them into rhythmic 2-bar loops.